-- 4.27 The terms of policy LPA06 are not inconsistent with national policy (paragraphs 136 and 139 of the NPPF) in respect of the release of safeguarded land, albeit the NPPF is not particularly detailed or prescriptive on this matter. - 4.28 That said, we would recommend that Policy LPA06 builds in flexibility to release or phase the release of safeguarded sites without a formal plan review if the monitoring process indicates delivery targets are not being met, as the wording of NPPF para 139 part d) only requires an 'update' to a plan rather than full review.
-This should provide a quicker way to boost supply than the Local Plan process, which in the case of the current process can take 3-5 years to complete. - 4.29 This could potentially be tagged to performance against the Housing Delivery Test and added to the Monitoring Framework in Appendix 4, potentially replacing the current trigger (early review of the plan if 10% or more of safeguarded land is granted planning consent).
+- 4.28 The terms of policy LPA06 are not inconsistent with national policy (paragraphs 136 and 139 of the NPPF) in respect of the release of safeguarded land, albeit the NPPF is not particularly detailed or prescriptive on this matter. - 4.29 That said, we would recommend that Policy LPA06 builds in flexibility to release or phase the release of safeguarded sites without a formal plan review if the monitoring process indicates delivery targets are not being met, as the wording of NPPF para 139 part d) only requires an 'update' to a plan rather than full review.
+This should provide a quicker way to boost supply than the Local Plan process, which in the case of the current process can take 3-5 years to complete. - 4.30 This could potentially be tagged to performance against the Housing Delivery Test and added to the Monitoring Framework in Appendix 4, potentially replacing the current trigger (early review of the plan if 10% or more of safeguarded land is granted planning consent). - 4.31 An example policy from West Lancashire which addresses this issue is provided at Appendix 1 for information.